joshuamiller/minitest-context/README.md

     describe "Subtraction operator" do
       use_context :operand

-      it "should perform subtraction on the operand." do result = @operand - 10
+      it "must perform subtraction on the operand." do result = @operand - 10
         result.must_equal(30)
       end